sylhare/Type-on-Strap/_posts/2020-05-18-selfsupervised-multimodal.md

 Learning features from raw observation inputs (such as RGB images and force/torque data from sensors commonly seen on modern robots) is also known as representation learning.
 We want to learn a representation for vision and touch, and preferably a representation that can combine the two senses together.
 We hypothesize that if we can learn a representation that captures task-relevant features, we can use the same representation for similar contact-rich tasks.
 In other words, learning a rich multimodal representation can help us generalize.

 While humans interact with the world in an inherently multimodal manner, it is not clear how to combine very different kinds of data directly from sensors.
-RGB images from cameras are very high dimensional (usually at least having 640 x 480 x 3 pixels).
-On the other hand, force/torque sensor readings only have 6 dimensions but also have the complicating quality of sometimes rapidly changing (e.g. when the robot is not touching anything, the sensor registers 0 force, but that can quickly jump to 20 N once contact is made).
+RGB images from cameras are very high dimensional (often around 640 x 480 x 3 pixels).
+On the other hand, force/torque sensor readings only have 6 dimensions but also have the complicating quality of sometimes rapidly changing (e.g. when the robot is not touching anything, the sensor registers 0 newtons, but that can quickly jump to 20 newtons once contact is made).

 Combining Vision and Touch
 -------------------------------------------------